-Welcome to Imperial College London and the Graduate School!
+Welcome to Imperial and to the Early Career Researcher Institute!

-The Graduate School is responsible for the postgraduate experience at the College and we work closely with Imperial College Union to ensure that when decisions are being made, which affect your time at Imperial, your voice is heard.
+The Early Career Researcher Institute works closely with Imperial College Union to enhance your experience and to ensure that when decisions are being made which affect your time at the university, your voice is heard.

-Another important aspect of our role is to offer you a free and exciting range of professional development opportunities which you can access wherever you are in the world.
+Another important aspect of our role is to provide you with a free and exciting programme of professional development opportunities, delivered through a range of modes, so you can access these wherever you are in the world.